High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 \subsection{Application results}

 The results are presented in Tables \ref{empirical AUC Augment6} and \ref{empirical AUC Augment10}.
 The LASSO-MIDAS and sg-LASSO-MIDAS consistently outperform the LASSO-UMIDAS, which aligns with our expectations and the logistic regression benchmark.
-Among the two, the sg-LASSO-MIDAS provides a slight performance advantage over LASSO-MIDAS, particularly when $s = 10$ years, indicating that the sparse-group Lasso regularization is beneficial for the prediction task, especially when incorporating a larger historical window of data.
+For $s=6$ years, sg-LASSO-MIDAS and LASSO-MIDAS perform essentially equally, with only minor differences across prediction horizons.
+When $s=10$ years, however, sg-LASSO-MIDAS exhibits a slight but consistent performance advantage over LASSO-MIDAS, indicating that the sparse-group Lasso regularization is particularly beneficial when incorporating a larger historical window of data.

 When we compare the performance of models based on cross-validation using different metrics, we observe that cross-validation based on the AUC generally yields better results than cross-validation based on likelihood scores.
 This is logical since our target measure is the AUC itself.